ARTICLE ONE: NAME

 Section 7.
 Regional co-chairpersons shall organize a yearly meeting of their regional clerks with the appropriate State Departments invited to send representatives.
 They shall also be responsible for relaying information onto the Executive Board regarding any deceased clerk as well as any personal information which would be of interest to the membership of the Association.

 Section 8.
 Any member elected or appointed to serve as an officer or member of the Executive Board shall be terminated at the discretion of the Executive Board as an officer or member of the Executive Board.
 Upon being absent for more than two (2) consecutive meetings of the Executive Board for other than extenuating circumstances, or in such case that the Executive Board determines that such member or officer has not acted in conformity with their duties as prescribed by these by-laws, at which time he or she shall no longer be considered a member of such board or committee.

 ARTICLE SEVEN: STANDING OR SPECIAL COMMITTEES

 The President is authorized to appoint such committees as may be deemed necessary.
 All chairpersons of Standing Committees shall present a report during the business proceedings of the annual meeting.
-The following shall be the Standing Committees of the Association: Legislative Committee, Scholarship Committee, Resolution Committee, Finance Committee and the Conference Committee.
+The following shall be the Standing Committees of the Association: Legislative Committee, Scholarship Committee, Resolution Committee, Finance Committee, Webmaster Committee, and the Conference Committee.

 ARTICLE EIGHT: MEETINGS